telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

         [ "?", [ "assert", "$min < $max", "N/A" ] ]
     ]);

-The `"assert"` type spec allows you to introduce an arbitrary condition into the JavaScript code of the type checking function.
+The `"assert"` type specification allows you to introduce an arbitrary condition into the JavaScript code of the type checking function.
 An argument name of `"?"` will not actually introduce a new argument, but provide a place for such assertions.
 The third argument to `"assert"` is the error code that it should produce if the condition does not stand (and `#N/A!` is actually the default).

 ### Optional Arguments